eeberhard/aica-api/docs/docs/concepts/05-building-blocks/05-hardware-interfaces.md

 AICA hardware interfaces are implemented according to the [ros2_control](../03-ros-concepts/04-control.md) standard, and currently support all major brands of robot manipulators.

-The AICA application framework is compatible with third-party hardware interfaces following the `ros2_control` standard.
+AICA Core is compatible with third-party hardware interfaces following the `ros2_control` standard.

 :::note